Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-X3RdhRuPf04.md

 # [September 8th, 2020 Livestream](../2020-09-08.md)
 ## Q&A: Hyper Tube Cannon future ?
 https://www.youtube.com/watch?v=X3RdhRuPf04
-This question was possibly duplicated with a more recent answer: [June 15th, 2021 Livestream Q&A: Have you considered making actual Hyper Tube boosters?](./yt-Oz3Y-caTPTY.md) [https://www.youtube.com/watch?v=Oz3Y-caTPTY](https://www.youtube.com/watch?v=Oz3Y-caTPTY)
+This question was possibly duplicated with a more recent answer: [June 22nd, 2021 Livestream Q&A: Would you add a Hyper Tube launcher, or do you want to keep the exploity method people use now?](./yt-vGet8HcuE7E.md) [https://www.youtube.com/watch?v=vGet8HcuE7E](https://www.youtube.com/watch?v=vGet8HcuE7E)

 ### Topics